 Downtown Cairo is full of hidden gems that are often bypassed by visitors.
 Here are my top picks for must-see architecture and historic buildings.

-Egyptians and expats, on the other hand, go downtown for business.
-But on weekends the heart of Cairo isn’t the hangout it used to be in the 1960s and 70s.
+Egyptians and expats, on the other hand, go into downtown for business.
+And on weekends, the heart of Cairo isn’t the hangout it used to be in the 1960s and 70s.
 Many prefer to unwind in the quieter suburbs, shopping centers or sporting clubs.

 Downtown is seeing a revival from cultural events like D-Caf hosted in once-neglected spaces to trendy cafes that are drawing in younger generations into forgotten sidestreets.

-Guided tours are held Friday mornings when the city is quiet and getting ready for prayers.
-It’s the best time to see these architectural gems without fighting the crowds.
+Guided tours are held Friday mornings when the city is quiet and the weekend starts.
+It’s the best time to see these architectural gems without the crowds.